Your location: Rideau Canal > Save Our Rideau > Public Engagement

 There is an active public heritage community along the Rideau Canal - people who care about the Rideau's heritage and are very knowledgeable about various heritage issues.
 But in recent years Parks Canada has shut out that community, opting instead for the paternal approach (we know best, we don't have to talk to you).
 As one heritage person put it (a former employee of Parks Canada), this hearkens back to the "bad old days of Parks Canada."
 This paternal approach is more expensive than working with the public and results in poorer quality programs.

-You don't have to take my word for this, in 2010, Larry Osgood, Vice-President of Heritage Conservation and Commemoration at Parks Canada wrote:
+In 2010, Larry Osgood, Vice-President of Heritage Conservation and Commemoration at Parks Canada expanded on this, writing:

 Greater efforts will also have to be made to engage both local communities as well as